jsto890/Neuro_ML/CONTRIBUTING.md

 git push origin feature/your-branch-name
 ```

-Then go to GitHub, open a Pull Request (PR) from your branch into `main`, and add a short description of what you did.
+Then go to GitHub, open a Pull Request (PR) from your branch into `master`, and add a short description of what you did.

 ---